clabo15/CalculatorApp/README.md

 The calculator performs all of the normal functions of a basic calculator and can be resized to the user's convience.

-The executiable is located in the bin folder.
+The executiable is located in the Debug folder inside the bin folder.